come-collab/PokerStats/README.md

 4. **Overall Winrate Calculation**: The winrate is calculated using the formula: Winrate (BB/100) = (Total Winnings / Total Active Hands) * (100 / Big Blind Size).

-5. ** Upload your files to the DayOfPoker folder (all your hands per day) and change the name of the player and the BB (at the end of the code).
+5. **Upload your files to the DayOfPoker folder (all your hands per day) and change the name of the player and the BB (at the end of the code)**